-The resources needed to execute the University's strategic plan includes a mix of people, money, facilities, and technology.
-Obtaining these resources requires a resource structure consisting of the following four key ingredients:
+Resources are a necessary--but not sufficient--condition for excellence.
+The resources needed to execute the University's strategic plan will include a mix of people, money, facilities, and technology.
+Obtaining these resources requires, a resource structure consisting of the following four key ingredients:

-- Continuous support of the UT government for the core activities of the University. - Tuition fee from self-financing seats from various academic and professional programmes. - Generation of grants and funds by the faculty through their excellent work. - Role of the University leadership in optimal utilization of resources, cost cutting, streamlining the administrative structure, and by being creative in developing new revenue sources.
+- State government shall continue to play a vital role in supporting core University activities. - Tuition from self-financing seats from various academic and professional programmes. - Faculty members do their part through excellent work and success in winning grants and contracts. - The University's leadership does its part by making the best use of resources with which we have been entrusted, by aggressively cutting costs and streamlining the administrative structure, and by being creative in developing new revenue sources.

-The university's initial emphasis (fiscal years 2024 - 2028) will be on raising incremental resources through self financing seats while freeing up base resources for reallocation to strategic priorities through cost reduction and other productivity enhancements.
-During the succeeding five years (fiscal years 2029- 2034), the University will expand its focus to also include increased funding from state government, faculty grants and contracts, and new revenue sources.
+The university's initial emphasis (fiscal years 2012-2022) will be on raising incremental resources through self financing seats while freeing up base resources for reallocation to strategic priorities through cost reduction and other productivity enhancements.
+During the succeeding five years (fiscal years 2012-2022), the University will expand its focus to also include increased funding from state government, faculty grants and contracts, and new revenue sources.

-SECTION: 4 MONITORING AND EVALUATION OF UNIVERSITY PLAN:

-IMPLEMENTION AND RESULTS
+SECTION: 4 MONITORING AND EVALUATION OF UNIVERSITY PLAN IMPLEMENTION AND RESULTS

-The University of Kashmir is extraordinarily vigilant and transparent in monitoring implementation of the plans, in reporting results, and taking corrective actions as necessary to ensure success.
-An important part of this effort is the development of relevant, meaningful indicators/metrics of progress toward strategic plan execution.
+A strategic plan serves as a strategic weapon once it is backed by effective implementation and execution.
+Unfortunately, many plans fail on this account.
+As a result, the University will be extraordinarily vigilant and transparent in monitoring implementation efforts set forth in the plans, reporting results, and taking corrective actions as necessary to ensure success.
+An important part of this effort will be the development of relevant, meaningful indicators/metrics of progress toward strategic plan execution.
 It is understood, by necessity, that these indicators/metrics will be further developed and refined by the each planning unit in the course of strategic plan execution.
 Reports to the University Council, University Syndicate, and other stakeholders utilizing indicators and/or metrics of progress will be regular and ongoing.